 In Wick itself you might want to visit the Pulteney Distillery Co to learn a bit about Scottish whisky, or the Wick Heritage Centre which is an excellent museum covering the history of the area.

-If you have time, you might also want to head out to the ruins of Old Wick Castle or Castle Sinclair Girnigoe, which has s spectacular location perched on the sea cliffs, and makes for a nice spot to watch the sunset.
+If you have time, you might also want to head out to the ruins of Old Wick Castle or Castle Sinclair Girnigoe, which has a spectacular location perched on the sea cliffs, and makes for a nice spot to watch the sunset.

 Suggested accommodations: Dunbeath – Inver Caravan Park or John O’Groats campsite at John O’Groats.
 For something a little different, head inland a little to Bower Wigwams and Pods, or a little further south to the North Star glamping pods!